SDPM-lab/Codeigniter4-Roadrunner/dev/README.md

 composer install
 ```

-Next, you must initiallize the environment that Roadrunner needed.
+Next, you must initialize the environment that Roadrunner needed.

 ```
 php spark ciroad:init
 ```

-Finally, please confirm if the directory has these threee files including `rr`(if your developing under Windows, you will see `rr.exe`), `rr.yaml`, `psr-worker.php`.
+Finally, please confirm if the directory has these threee files including `rr` (if you are developing under Windows, you will see `rr.exe`), `rr.yaml`, `psr-worker.php`.

 ## Run Tests